 7/ Consists of personal injury payments to individuals other than employees and other business transfer payments.

-All dollar estimates are in current dollars (not adjusted for inflation) except as noted.
+All dollar estimates are in current dollars (not adjusted for inflation).

 Missing data cell values: